protocol/nft-website/docs/tutorial/end-to-end-experience.md

 1. Get some fake Ether (ETH) to play with.

-    To mint an NFT, we need to pay a little bit of ETH in [_gas_](https://ethereum.org/en/developers/docs/gas/), which is a fee charged by miners for operations that change the blockchain's state.
+    To mint an NFT, we need to pay a small amount of ETH in [_gas_](https://ethereum.org/en/developers/docs/gas/), which is a fee charged by miners for operations that change the blockchain's state.

     Thanks to `scaffold-eth`, getting some fake ETH to play with on our local devnet is simple.
 Out of the box, `scaffold-eth` creates a new "burner account" with an empty balance, so you don't need to connect to a wallet such as [MetaMask][metamask] just to load the app.